raspberrypilearning/flappy-astronaut/en/step_4.md

 - Have a go at changing the position of the pixel you are setting.
 Also try and change the colour.

 If you want to set multiple pixels in this way, you're going to need a lot of lines of code.
 Luckily, the Sense HAT lets you set multiple pixels at a time by using a **list**.
-You can read more about this, and see some example code in the section below.
+In the section below, you can read more about this, and see some example code.

 [[[rpi-sensehat-multiple-pixels]]]